Conversion Rate Optimization (CRO) Basics

 Ask any of the fastest-growing brands in e-commerce what their secret is and we’d bet that most of them will tell you “the data” (well maybe not that response exactly but you get the idea).

-With holidays officially in full swing, now is as good a time as ever to take just a few simple steps to start making CRO a fundamental part of what powers your business.
+Now is as good a time as ever to take just a few simple steps to start making CRO a fundamental part of what powers your business.
 We hope that even the most data-hesitant among us will find at least one action item in every post in this new CRO series that will make a big difference.

 Today, we’re starting with the basics of understanding your Shopify store traffic.